Gun fu: Pen-and-paper games

-Gun Fu : completely geared around mastery of the handgun, this form makes a firearm truly an extension of the user.
+Gun Fu: completely geared around mastery of the handgun, this form makes a firearm truly an extension of the user.
 Students are only taught the basics of surviving a gunfight: stay constantly moving, fire till your opponent is dead (preferably from as close a distance as possible), count your shots, when you are out don't hesitate to find another weapon instead of taking the time to reload yours (the dead guy on the floor won't be needing his anymore right).
 If you are hit don't think about it till you're dead or your enemies are, never panic and above all keep your opponent on the defensive.
 Once a student has learned the basics the only way for him to advance in his art is through combat, so beginners don't stay beginners long, they are either killed or they become better.
 A master is a truly magnificent sight in a gun battle.

 Conspiracy X, another tabletop RPG first published in 1996, also included the combat style as a usable skill.
 In this game, gun fu allowed players' characters to use firearms in close combat and skilled martial artists to string together combinations of moves.

 In the Buffyverse role-playing games, gun fu is the name for the firearms skill, but this is more likely meant to be humorous rather than to imply characters practice an actual firearm-based martial art.

 In the Ninjas and Superspies supplement Mystic China, gun fu is the Triad assassin training, and is a martial arts skill that can be available to player characters.
 It primarily emphasizes the use of paired 9mm pistols.

-In Run & Gun, a expansion of the fifth-edition of the pen-and-paper role-playing game Shadowrun, gun fu is a combat style available.
+In Run & Gun, an expansion of the fifth-edition of the pen-and-paper role-playing game Shadowrun, gun fu is a combat style available.

 The GURPS roleplaying system has a Gun-Fu supplement, written by S.A.
 Fisher, Sean Punch, and Hans-Christian Vortisch.